Home » Autism Health and Medical Info » Exploring Pica in Autism: Causes, Symptoms, and Management

 Pica isn’t exclusive to autism spectrum disorder.
 It has also been seen in people with developmental disabilities, conditions such as schizophrenia or obsessive-compulsive disorder, and even in otherwise neurotypical pregnant women.

-A recent study from the American Academy of Pediatrics reveals that pica is significantly more prevalent among children with autism.
 Approximately 28.1% of those with autism and intellectual disabilities also have pica, compared to 14% of children with autism but no intellectual disabilities.
 In contrast, the occurrence of pica in the general child population is just 3.5%.

 Although the exact reasons for pica in autism remain unclear, researchers have several theories regarding this issue.
 Some suggest that sensory-seeking may drive this condition, where individuals on the ASD spectrum ingest objects to explore different textures and tastes.